 Don’t shy away from the claims process if you’ve never had to file one before.
 Understanding no-fault insurance in Ontario goes a long way toward explaining all of it.
-Claims are a big factor for Ontario’s auto rates, after all.
+Claims are a big part of owning a car insurance policy in Ontario, after all.

 Part of this fear comes from confusion around at-fault accident insurance increases in Ontario.
 One cause of much confusion is the fact that Ontario operates under a no-fault insurance system, and most drivers don’t understand exactly what that means.